mseyne/superpowers-tutorials/3SuperSokoban/ch3.md

 ### Player movement and world interaction

-We do this in two part, we first need to build a custom method than we called move which take coordinates as parameters and is executed when a movement key is pressed.
+We do this in two part, we first need to build a custom method than we call move which take coordinates as parameters and is executed when a movement key is pressed.
 This method will contain the condition we need to check for the player interaction with the world.